pzivich/zEpid/docs/Causal.rst

 the independent variables, and any restrictions for the model.
 We will be using an intent-to-treat assumption (once ART is given, the participant always takes it for the future), so we specify ``g['lag_art']==0``.
 This fits the exposure regression model only to those who have NOT previously taken ART.
-This argument is optional and should be used depending on your theoretical model of exposure and the question you are attempting to answer.
+This argument is optional and should be used depending on your theoretical model of exposure and the causal question you are attempting to answer.

 Note that the dataframe is referred to as ``g`` .
 Similar to the ``TimeFixedGFormula`` , the syntax for ``restriction`` used the structure of the inner part of a ``pd.loc[...]`` statement.
 This statement can be linked with other restrictions